inshakanue/kanueventures/README.md

 ## 📧 Contact

-For inquiries about Kanue Ventures, please send us a direct email or use the contact form on the website.
+For inquiries about Kanue Ventures, please send us a direct email or connect with us by sending a DM on LinkedIn.

 ## 📄 License